-3.1 Spatiotemporal Evaluation and projection of regional inter-monthly precipitation patterns
+3.1 Evaluation and projection of regional inter-monthly precipitation patterns

-Before analyzing future rainfall projections, we evaluated the climatology of spatiotemporalinter-monthly precipitation patterns over East Asia.
-The CMIP6 and CMIP5 model ensembles generally reproduced the observed climatology patterns of the seasonal precipitation eyelesubseasonal rainband evolution in East Asia and its three subregions (Fig. 1).
-However, the two CMIPs showedtend to simulate weaker amplitudes than the two observations, particularly at the peak time.
-However, TheNevertheless, the CMIP6 models simulated more intense precipitation than the CMIP5 models (Fig. S21 and Fig. S3).

-In East Asian domain, the observed monsoon band moved northward from 20°N during June and reached 35°N in July.
+- 160 Before analyzing future rainfall projections, we evaluated the climatology of inter-monthly precipitation patterns over East Asia.
+The CMIP6 and CMIP5 model ensembles generally reproduced the observed climatology patterns of the subseasonal rainband evolution in East Asia and its three subregions (Fig. 1).
+However, the two CMIPs tend to simulate weaker amplitudes than the two observations, particularly at the peak time.
+Nevertheless, the CMIP6 models simulated more intense precipitation than the CMIP5 models (Fig. 1 and Fig. S3). - 165 In East Asian domain, the observed monsoon band moved northward from 20°N during June and reached 35°N in July.
 Both CMIP6 and CMIP5 faithfully reproduced this precipitation pattern during both the northward migration and the peak time of monsoon band.
-The CMIP6 ensemble captured the observed climatology more closely than the CMIP5 MME (Fig. \$2S3).
+The CMIP6 ensemble captured the observed climatology more closely than the CMIP5 MME (Fig. S3).
 However, dry biases remained during the peak time.
-The location of the monsoon band was simulated well by both CMIPs.

-In the China subregion, northward movement of the rain band occurred between 20°N and 32.5°N in June and approached 35°N in July (i.e., the "Mei-yu" frontal systems).
+The location of the monsoon band was simulated well by both CMIPs. - 170 In the China subregion, northward movement of the rain band occurred between 20°N and 32.5°N in June and approached 35°N in July (i.e., the "Mei-yu" frontal systems).
 The seasonal cycle of precipitation over China simulated by both the CMIP6 and CMIP5 MMEs was similar to that of the observed pattern, although the models underestimated the extent of northward migration of the monsoon band.
-The CMIP6 MME exhibited a better predictive performance of precipitation than CMIP5, but the dry biases remained in the monsoon band of the CMIP6 ensemble during peak time (Fig. \$2\$3).
-Additionally, both CMIPs located the rain band further north than the observations.
+The CMIP6 MME exhibited a better predictive performance of precipitation than CMIP5, but the dry biases remained in the monsoon band of the CMIP6 ensemble during peak time (Fig. S3).
+Additionally, 175 both CMIPs located the rain band further north than the observations.

 In Korea and Japan, the monsoon band moved northward from 25°N to 30°N in June and approached 40°N in July, as deduced from the GPCP and CMAP datasets (i.e., the frontal system termed "Changma" in Korea and "Baiu" in Japan).
 Both the CMIP5 and CMIP6 MMEs underestimated precipitation during the rainy season.
 Critically, neither model simulated a precipitation higher than that actually observed during the peak time in Korea, and only one model (MIROC6) simulated more precipitation than what was observed during the northward migration of the monsoon band.
+Moreover, the CMIP6-

-Moreover, the CMIP6-modeled rainbandrain band reached a similar latitude to that of the observed band during the peak time in Korea.
-The precipitation dry bias of the CMIP6 MMECMIP5 models was also reduced in CMIP6 models during the northward migration of the rain band inover Japan (Fig. \$253).
+180 more precipitation than what was observed during the northward migration of the monsoon band.
+Moreover, the CMIP6modeled rain band reached a similar latitude to that of the observed band during the peak time in Korea.
+The dry bias of CMIP5 models was also reduced in CMIP6 models during the northward migration of the rain band over Japan (Fig. S3).

-The CMIP6 and CMIP5 MME future projections of zonal mean precipitation over the long term are displayed in FigureFig.
-2. Precipitation is predicted to increase along the monsoon band in all future scenarios.
+The CMIP6 and CMIP5 MME future projections of zonal mean precipitation over the long term are displayed in Fig. 2.
+Precipitation is projected to increase along the monsoon band in all future scenarios.
 Stronger increases were recorded in higher emission scenarios (SSP5-8.5 and RCP8.5).
+CMIP6 models generally simulated a stronger intensification in

+185 higher emission scenarios (SSP5-8.5 and RCP8.5).
 CMIP6 models generally simulated a stronger intensification in precipitation than CMIP5 models.
 Despite the increase in precipitation along the monsoon band, the location of the monsoon band remained unchanged over East Asia and the three subregions.